 Ms. Friedrichs was first introduced to Touchstone Farm over 10 years ago, participating in events and fundraisers over the years and then joining the Board of Directors in 2017.
 Prior to her role as Executive Director, Ms. Friedrichs has a history spanning over 20 years helping organizations expand their programming and revenue, and with developing business partnerships that work towards common goals.
 She is dedicated to helping people, through equine educational and therapeutic experiences, to live happy, healthy, and productive lives.

 Ms. Friedrichs has strong equestrian interests and believes in natural horsemanship that values an environment where horses are happy and willingly participate in activities without force or coercion.
 Ms. Friedrichs’ riding style is primarily Dressage, but believes horses, as well as humans, have natural interests and talents; any style of riding that fits horse and human in a caring, gentle way can be both therapeutic and educational.
 Ms. Friedrichs graduated Summa Cum Laude with a Bachelor of Science in Business from Bentley University.
 She lives in north-central Massachusetts and enjoys spending time with her 2 adult children.

 Kris Young – Director of Farm Operations

-Kris is our Director of Farm Operations.
-Kris first came to the farm at age 8 and began full time employment at 19.
-She’s worked most of the jobs on the farm, from cook to riding instructor to barn manager and Pony Farm camp co-director and more.
-Kris has also Worked at Monadnock Developmental Services as a direct support staff, lead staff and peer counselor.
-Kris is a lifelong animal lover who loves to share the joy that all the animals of the farm have to offer.
-She is a devoted caretaker of the farm’s non-equines, and is best friend to every one of our chickens.
+Kris is the Director of Farm Operations.
+Kris first came to the farm at age 8 and began full-time employment at age 19.
+She has worked most jobs on the farm, from cook to riding instructor, barn manager, Pony Farm summer camp co-director and more.
+Kris has also worked at Monadnock Developmental Services as a direct support staff, lead staff and peer counselor.
+She is a lifelong animal lover who shares the joy that animals of the farm have to offer.
+She is a devoted caretaker of the farm’s non-equines and is the best friend to every one of our chickens.

 Kim Borges – Financial Administrator